Digital Accessibility

 You can also schedule time with the student workers via Zoom.For more information contact

-Dr. Kelley Shaffer, Director of Distance and Digital Education at digitalaccessibility@tamu.edu.Digital Accessibility Trainings - Fall 2025
+Dr. Kelley Shaffer, Director of Distance and Digital Education at digitalaccessibility@tamu.edu.Digital Accessibility Trainings - Spring 2026

 Explore our full range of trainings below and find the one that fits your learning goals and schedule.